What Does Proprietary Mean? Software, Licenses & Technology Explained

 A balanced scale representing the advantages and disadvantages of proprietary software.

 When choosing between proprietary and open-source software, factors such as budget, customization requirements, and support availability should be considered.
+To avoid unnecessary costs, businesses should evaluate whether alternatives to proprietary software or proprietary drugs can meet their needs just as effectively.
 Understanding the benefits and drawbacks helps businesses make informed decisions aligned with their strategic goals.

 Advantages of Proprietary Software